nuxeo/doc.nuxeo.com-content/src/nxdoc/nuxeo-server/jsf-ui-framework/theme.md

     -
         author: Anahide Tchertchian
         date: '2015-08-12 16:31'
-        message: >-
-            NXP-11439: use "Nuxeo Platform-7.3" instead of "latest" in links to explorer...
+        message: 'NXP-11439: use "Nuxeo Platform-7.3" instead of "latest" in links to explorer...'
         version: '58'
     -
         author: Anahide Tchertchian